 If you have not heard from a guest by your RSVP date, do not hesitate to follow up with them.
 The more secure you are in your company headcount, the less stressed you’ll be when it comes to bringing everything together for your holiday party.

 As the host or hostess, you are responsible for the main dish, which in this case, is the Thanksgiving turkey.
 From there, consider how many more dishes you can realistically make without feeling overwhelmed.
 Keep in mind the cook times and oven space required for each recipe you’ll be using.

 If every dish you make requires time in the oven and cooks at different temperatures, you may find yourself in a bind the day of.
 Instead, choose an assortment of dishes that cook on both the stovetop, as well as in the oven.
-No-cook items, such as cheese boards, are particularly wonderful additions for the host.
+No-cook items, such as a Meat and Cheese Board or a Thanksgiving Snack Board, are particularly wonderful additions for the host.

 THANKSGIVING POTLUCK IDEAS

 Spread out the workload to make entertaining easier on yourself, which in turn, makes the event more enjoyable for your guests.
 Remember that your guests likely have their favorite holiday recipes too, and there is no need to do it all yourself.
 Keep in mind, most people actually like making contributions toward a special meal, so asking your company to bring an item shouldn’t be seen as a burden.
 Plus, when everyone contributes to the feast, it keeps costs down.
 Bonus.